books-are-next/free-culture/README.md

 # next-book / Lawrence Lessig: Free Culture

+**This edition of Free Culture *runs on next-book* — a piece of software exploring the shape of a book in a digital environment (along with all those *hows*, *whys* and *whats*).
+Instead of replicating the paper experience, we try to move forward beyond paper, embracing the *networked digital environment*.**

 See the book at [next-book.github.io/free-culture/][book].

+## How does this work? 🤔

+Next-book consists of two main components:

+- [nb-mapper][] is a publishing tool
+- [nb-base][] is a browser library that provides reading affordances

-## Okay, what's this? 🤔
+## Can I play with this?

-**This edition of Free Culture is built upon [next-book](nb-builder) — a piece of software exploring the shape of a book in a digital environment (along with all those *hows*, *whys* and *whats*).
-Instead of replicating the paper experience, we try to move forward beyond paper, embracing the networked digital environment.**
+**Yes!** Grab this repo and publish another book!

+> This example work with `hugo`, a static site generator that compiles the basic HTML from the text files and some HTML templates.
+If you'd rather start with complete HTML, run hugo first and explore the `public` folder — that is the source folder for the [nb-mapper]().

+### 1. Insert your own content

+- `content` folder is where the text of the book is, stored in markdown files (you can use HTML in markdown).
+- `static/book.json` contains metadata and reading order of the chapters.
+- In `assets/` you'll find SCSS and JS files.
+- You can edit hugo templates in `layouts` folder.
+Don't remove the `.content` element that envelops the text.
+- Add images, fonts and other files into `static` folder (contents will be on the same level in the finalized book as the HTML files).

+### 2. Run the publishing program

+1. You'll need two programs installed: [nodeJS](https://nodejs.org/) and [hugo](https://gohugo.io/).
+2. Grab this repo and run `npm install` in the root directory.
+3. Run `npm run build` and the book will await you in the `docs` directory.

+That should do it!
+The book won't work when opened from the disk, but put it anywhere on the web (or access it via localhost) and everything should work.

+## Is this the perfect e-book? 😅

+Nope!
+Next-book tries to bring books into the open web, where progress is *possible*.
+At first, we need to make *the acceptable book* and then provide the *one thing that's better than other e-book* formats.
+Let's talk about what makes a book better.

+Some notes on the current state of this book:

+- Some affordances are boosted for exploratory purposes (such as on-hover highlighting of *ideas* that *might* be used in future for some interactions).
+- Alphabetical index is missing in this edition at this time, soon to be reintroduced when it will be available in the [nb-mapper].
+- Grabbing a book „to go“ and working with it locally is an important topic.
+We believe in *owning* books.
+Are [PWAs](https://en.wikipedia.org/wiki/Progressive_web_app) a part of the right answer?
+Maybe…
+- Readable browser source („View code…“) is valuable.
+Thus moving a lot of this functionality to browser JS (or even to browser itself) might be reasonable.
+However that's too power hungry on reader devices now.

+Read more about this in articles about [Next Book](https://jan-martinek.com/articles/the-next-book) and [what can we learn from how pagination is used in print](https://jan-martinek.com/articles/talkin-bout-pagination).
+(More to come.)

+**Feel free to discuss anything in the [Github issues here](https://github.com/next-book/free-culture/issues) or at the [nb-mapper's](https://github.com/next-book/nb-mapper/issues) and [nb-base's](https://github.com/next-book/nb-base/issues) repos.**

+## Paper into digital? 👀

 Republishing a book that originated in print may feel wrong in this exploratory pursuit, but it puts emphasis on continuity.
 Text as a medium is more than the object that contains it: it's reading experience, communication platform, the publishing process, personal and social knowledge reservoir, learning tool etc. All these aspects are interwoven.